What are Individual and Joint Leases?

-Primarily, two methods of structuring a lease for multiple tenants are available: you can sign each tenant individually (or “by-the-bedroom”), or you can sign the tenants jointly.
-Individual leases provide flexibility during the leasing process while joint leases provide flexibility during the management process.
-Depending on what you’re trying to accomplish, where you’re renting and to whom, one structure may be better than the other.
-Let’s take a moment to examine each so that you can make the right decision for your rentals.
+Primarily, two methods of structuring a lease for multiple tenants are available: you can sign each tenant individually (“by-the-bedroom”), or you can sign the tenants jointly.
+Individual leases provide flexibility during the leasing process, while joint leases provide flexibility during the management process.
+Depending on what you’re trying to accomplish, where you’re renting, and to whom, one structure may be better than the other.
+Let’s take a moment to examine each so that you can make the right decision when leasing your rentals.

 What is an Individual Lease?

-An Individual Lease is a rental agreement in which two or more people living in the same unit take responsibility only for their room and use of communal spaces.
+An individual lease is a rental agreement in which two or more people living in the same unit take responsibility only for their room and use of communal spaces.
 Therefore, each tenant pays rent separately to the landlord.
-For this reason, individual leases are often referred to as “by-the-bed” leases because each person only pays for his or her room.
+For this reason, individual leases are often referred to as “by-the-bedroom” leases because each person only pays for his or her room.
 You may choose to add an additional expense or line item for common areas like the kitchen or living room and for general expenses, but most landlords simply bake these costs into the price of the bedroom itself.